 SIU School of Medicine graduates have developed their talents in countless ways to enrich the lives of others at the local, national and international levels, from private practices and community clinics to sophisticated tertiary care centers.
 Some are university professors or volunteer faculty for health professions schools, while others are researchers or apply clinical research findings to everyday medicine.
 Some serve their communities through military careers or government service.
 And many more serve their communities through mission work, volunteer activity and civic engagement.
 We are proud of their service, their accomplishments and their commitment.

-"SIU gave me a great foundational education to build on.
-It taught me new communications skills and cultural sensitivity."
+SIU gave me a great foundational education to build on.
+It taught me good communications skills and cultural sensitivity.

-Dr. Susan Nagele, '81
+-Dr. Susan Negele, '81

-"SIU's training encourages problem solving.
-You're not learning a cookbook of what to do; you're learning an approach to thinking about the problem."
+SIU's curriculum is about problem solving.
+You're not learning a cookbook of what to do; you're learning an approach to thinking about the problem.

-Dr. Regina Rabinovich, '82
+- Dr. Regina Rabinovich, '82

-"I am so grateful for what the school has done for me.
-The curriculum struck a unique blend of autonomy and accountability."
+I look back at my time as a medical student at SIU and I am so grateful for what the School has done for me.
+The curriculum struck a unique blend of autonomy and accountability.

-Dr. Traves Crabtree, '95
+- Dr. Traves Crabtree, '95

-"SIU taught me to be an efficient and effective physician and lifelong learner, no matter what situation I encounter, and to always incorporate compassion, respect and integrity."
+SIU taught me to be an efficient and effective problem-solver and lifelong learner no matter what situation I encounter and to always incorporate compassion, respect and integrity.

-Dr. Antoine LeFlore, '07
+- Dr. Antoine LeFlore, '07